Economy of Chongqing: Economic reforms

 Another major economic reform for Chongqing is Paramount leader Xi Jinping's current "supply side structural reform", which aims to eliminate excessive productive capacity in the industrial sector and focus on domestic consumption and the services sector.
-For Chongqing, as a result of China's 4 trillion Yuan stimulus package in the Great Financial Crisis, Chongqing engaged in massive spending on infrastructure and largely expanded its industrial productive capacity.
+For Chongqing, as a result of China's 4 trillion Yuan stimulus package in the 2008 financial crisis, Chongqing engaged in massive spending on infrastructure and largely expanded its industrial productive capacity.
 This is coupled with the massive state funding from the Western Development Strategy, resulting in fixed asset investment becoming the main driver of Chongqing's economy.
 By 2017, fixed assets investment had contributed to approximately 90% of its total GDP.
 This has hence caused doubts regarding the ecological and economic sustainability of this model of development.
 The onset of this industrial restructuring has also negatively impacted on Chongqing's economy.
 Starting from 2017, Chongqing's GDP development rate had been consistently falling, from initially 9.3% in 2017, to 6.6% in 2018 and 6.3% in 2019.

 In response to the new reform, Chongqing has offered preferential policies, such as tax breaks and visa pathways, through various industrial zones to attract foreign investors and develop specific industries.
 These industries mainly include emerging manufacturing, such as the manufacturing of new materials, cloud computing, artificial intelligence, as well the electric cars industry.
 In total, the aggregated value of these emerging manufacturing industries increased by 13.1% in 2018.
 During the same period, the total value of the city's high-tech industries, predominantly the electronics and software development industries, grew by 13.7% year on year.
 This rapid increase in electronics manufacturing has incentivised a number of multinational corporations from the same industry, including IBM, Inventec and Hewlett-Packard to invest in Chongqing.
 According to a white paper by CCID Consulting, a top Chinese think tank, the Yangtze river region has become the number one cluster in China in terms of the advanced manufacturing industry.
 It has also produced 32% of China's top 500 companies in the advanced manufacturing industry.